cpfaff/rbefdata_paper/paper/rbefdata.md

 tightly integrating new valuable concepts into existing and widely used tools.
 In this paper we introduce the `rbefdata` R package that provides a link to the open source data management platform `BEFdata`.
-The package gives access to data and metadata from within R as well as it integrates semantic repositories.
+The package gives access to data and metadata from within R as well as it integrates a semantic repository.
 We use a facet of an analysis that has been published already to show a workflow in form of an R script that highlights the usage and the interactions between the package and the `BEFdata` portal.
 As the data is open access the